What is AI?

 To fuel this sort of planning, businesses are seeking AI-powered solutions that can help them identify or even predict which inventory is at risk of eventually becoming slow-moving or excess (and when).

-Digital solutions that utilize AI can potentially provide value by:
+Digital solutions that utilize AI in inventory management can potentially provide value by:

 - Creating simulations based on a set of criteria and recommend actions